patrickb84/crisp-react/README.md

   </details>
 </div>

-The section can be concluded by optionally renaming the solution.
+<br/>The section can be concluded by optionally renaming the solution.
 Rename the top-level directory from `crisp-react` to `your-project` and set the `SPAs.appTitle` variable in the [`spa.config.js`](https://github.com/winwiz1/crisp-react/blob/master/client/config/spa.config.js) file accordingly.
 Ignore the rest of the file for a moment, it's covered in depth in the [SPA Configuration](#spa-configuration) section.

 ## Features
 ### Client and Backend Subprojects